tsklxiv/owu/README.md

 # OwU

-A Lisp-like language with some inspirations from the APL family (Mostly from K5/K6).
+A Lisp with some features borrowed from the APL family (Mostly from K5/K6).